Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

 Define

-In the following we characterize the fundamental signal detection limits, in particular identifying conditions on $x_{\min}$ as a function of $\C$ and $n$, such that no procedure is able to reliably distinguish the two hypotheses.
-Furthermore these bounds are essentially tight, in the sense that there exist practical procedures matching them.
-For simplicity we consider only non-negative signals, meaning that $x_i\geq 0$ for all $i\in\{1,\ldots,n\}$.
+In the following, we characterize the fundamental signal detection limits, in particular identifying conditions on $x_{\min}$ as a function of $\C$ and $n$, such that no procedure is able to reliably distinguish the two hypotheses.
+Furthermore, these bounds are essentially tight, in the sense that there exist practical procedures matching them.
+For simplicity, we consider only non-negative signals, meaning that $x_i\geq0$ for all $i\in\{1,\ldots,n\}$.
 This greatly simplifies the analysis, without hindering the generality of the results.
-More comments about this are issued in Remark~\ref{rmk:tightness}.
-Furthermore the hardest signals to detect or estimate are of the form
+More comments about this are issued in Remark~\ref {rmk:tightness}.
+Furthermore, the hardest signals to detect or estimate are of the form

 This means that we can restrict our analysis to signals of the form above, which are entirely described by the signal support set $S$ and signal amplitude $\mu$.
-This is also the class of signals considered in \cite{addario-berry:10} or in \cite{donoho:04} in a non-adaptive sensing context.
+This is also the class of signals considered in Addario-Berry \textit{et al.} \cite{addario-berry:10} or in Donoho and Jin \cite{donoho:04} in a non-adaptive sensing context.

 Let